Quantitative Assessment of Carrier Density by Cathodoluminescence. I. GaAs thin films and modeling: Acknowledgments

 \section{Acknowledgments}

 This project has been supported by the French government in the frame of the "Programme d'Investissement d'Avenir" - ANR-IEED-002-01 and by the ANR projects Nanocell (ANR-15-CE05-0026) and Hetonan (ANR-15-CE05-0009).
+This work was also partly funded in the frame of the EMPIR 19ENG05 NanoWires project.
+The EMPIR (European Metrology Programme for Innovation and Research) initiative is co-funded by the European Union's Horizon 2020 research and innovation programme and the EMPIR Participating States.